 Weekenders, a reality TV show, continues to keep its audience engaged for upcoming seasons

-Weekenders is a reality TV show in which Eight strangers from the United States meet in a house to compete in a series of competitions to buy their way into the final two.
+In this reality TV show, 8 strangers from the United States meet in a house to compete in a series of competitions to buy their way into the final two.

 The competition is centered around activities that one would typically engage in over a weekend, such as bartending and blindfolded musical chairs.
 The weekenders in the show are expected to party nonstop from Friday through Sunday.
 In the second season, a new twist adds excitement to the game; contestants must earn 6,000 points to purchase their way into the final two.
 The ultimate goal of these contests is to secure a spot among the final two contenders.